jiaming-jiang/fdh-web/README.md

 <details>
   <summary>Show more</summary>
+  This score provides us with information about which users contribute to enriching the experience on the website, either because they rate beers that do not get much attention, or because they "introduce" new beers on the website by being the first people to rate those beers.

   A user $u$ is an explorer if, often enough, among the beers he rated, he/she was among the first 10 users to rate that beer.
 The score is therefore: